 The seller delivers the goods to the buyer’s location.
 The latter is responsible for the import process, including unloading the goods at the destination.

-Last but not least, if you ever find yourself in a dispute due to practising wrong Incoterms, our expert legal team is there to help you solve it.
+For more information on the remaining set of Incoterms©, keep an eye out for our upcoming articles.
+If you ever find yourself in a dispute due to practicing the wrong Incoterms©, our expert legal team will help you solve it.